codegold79/100DaysOfCode/log.md

 **Today's Progress** I started another repository where I will be putting Go practice code.
 So far, I've created a webpage scraper that scrapes the contents of one webpage using *net/http*.
 I parsed the data with the help of *golang.org/x/net/html* and *string*, and saved the data to a file using *os*.

-**Thoughts** I could have used a bigger libary to parse the website data, but it was simple enough, I was willing to go through the process of figuring out how to parse it myself.
+**Thoughts** I could have used a bigger library to parse the website data, but it was simple enough, I was willing to go through the process of figuring out how to parse it myself.

 **Link(s) to Work** https://github.com/codegold79/bael